 You can pick between two program timelines to complete the 48-credit program—the standard two-year, six-term pathway or our new accelerated five-term pathway—or negotiate a pace that works for you.
 Each term is 10 weeks long.
 We offer all our courses on evenings and weekends, and the core classes can be virtual or in person.

 In addition to your required courses, you’ve got some tasks to complete between enrollment and graduation.
-Complete these steps in order, with guidance from your faculty advisor.
+Complete these steps in order, with guidance from the program director.

-- Make contact with your faculty advisor.
-During orientation, the program director will assign you a faculty director.
-This person will be your first point of contact for questions about the program once you’re enrolled, so make sure to introduce yourself!
+- Make contact with the program director.
+The program director, Donna Davis, will be your first point of contact for questions about the program once you’re enrolled, so make sure to introduce yourself.
 You may select a different advisor for your terminal project.
 You will also select a second advisor to give input on your final draft.